-- MCT’s are by rule more easy on digestion in comparison with other fats since they head straight to the liver.
+- MCT’s are by rule easier on digestion in comparison with other fats since they head straight to the liver.
 Capric acid adds more benefit to that by improving bile secretion and cholesterol metabolism, helping to speed up the digestion of other fats and avoid leaky gut.

 So if you want to reap more potent antifungal/antibacterial benefits, go for coconut oil.
 But if you are looking for a quick energy boost and brainpower, go for C8 / C10 MCT oil.

-If you eat one of our Keto Chocolate bars, you’ll eat MCT’s C8/C10 to power up your life with a shot of daily get shit done, satiation and healthy fats!
+If you eat one of our Keto Chocolate bars, you’ll have MCT’s C8/C10 to power up your life with a shot of daily get shit done, satiation and healthy fats!

 Tip from a Registered Dietitian